xuesixi/clox/readme.md

 ### init

-`init` is a special method which behaves like a constructor.
-When creating an instance, we don't need the `new` keyword.
+Like python, lox does not use the `new` keyword to create an instance. `init` is a special method that is called on the new created instance if defined. .

 ### static